By Paul Taylor

 Note: That last testimonial mentions skull expansion.
-Something which I firmly believe is the real reason behind hair loss (androgenetic alopecia).
+Something which I firmly believe to be the fundamental reason behind this type of hair loss (androgenetic alopecia).

 I simply can't accept that something you'd need to keep taking for the rest of your life can be considered as anything other than hair loss management, treatment or remedy.